River Lea

-The River Lea (/ˈliː/ LEE) is in South East England.
+The River Lea (/ˈliː/ LEE) is in the East of England and Greater London.
 It originates in Bedfordshire, in the Chiltern Hills, and flows southeast through Hertfordshire, along the Essex border and into Greater London, to meet the River Thames at Bow Creek.
 It is one of the largest rivers in London and the easternmost major tributary of the Thames.

-The river's significance as a major east–west barrier and boundary has tended to obscure its importance as north–south trade route.
+The river's significance as a major east–west barrier and boundary has tended to obscure its importance as a north–south trade route.
 Below Hertford the river has since medieval times had alterations made to make it more navigable for boats between the Thames and eastern Hertfordshire and Essex, known as the Lee Navigation.
 This stimulated much industry along its banks.
 The navigable River Stort, the main tributary, joins it at Hoddesdon.

 While the lower Lea remains somewhat polluted, its upper stretch and tributaries, classified as chalk streams, are a major source of drinking water for London.
-An artificial waterway known as the New River, opened in 1613, abstracts clean water away from the upper stretch of the river near Hertford for drinking, and lower parts of the river are also abstracted from.
+An artificial waterway known as the New River, opened in 1613, abstracts clean water away from the upper stretch of the river near Hertford for drinking.
 The Lea's origin in the Chilterns contributes to the extreme hardness (high mineral content) of London tap water.

 Name

 Etymology

 The name of the River Lea was first recorded in the 9th century, although is believed to be much older.
 Spellings from the Anglo-Saxon period include Lig(e)an in 880 and Lygan in 895, and in the early medieval period it is usually Luye or Leye.
 It seems to be derived from a Celtic (brythonic) root lug-meaning 'bright or light' which is also the derivation of a name for a deity, so the meaning may be 'bright river' or 'river dedicated to the god Lugus'.
 A simpler derivation may well be the Brythonic word cognate with the modern Welsh "Li" pronounced "Lea" which means a flow or a current.

+Much of the middle Lea was historically known as 'Mereditch', the first element deriving from the Old English ‘gemaera’, meaning boundary.
+This was due to that section of the river’s role as the dividing line between territories, for instance separating Middlesex and Essex.
+By the 20th century 'Mereditch' had evolved to 'Mare Dyke' and referred to just one channel of the river between Chingford and Enfield.
+The channel was replaced by parts of the Lee Valley Reservoir Chain in the mid 20th century.

-The river is the major component in a number of place-names, including Leagrave, the suburb of Luton where the source of the river is located, and of Luton and Leyton: both mean "farmstead on the River Lea".
+The River Lea is the major component in a number of place-names, including Leagrave, the suburb of Luton where the source of the river is located, and of Luton and Leyton: both mean "farmstead on the River Lea".